 How many of us have bought a new home and moved because our prior home was not quite meeting our needs?
 Maybe we needed an extra bedroom, or wanted a bigger backyard?
 Now, as a thought experiment, assume you couldn't sell your existing home.
-If you bought a new home you'd have to abandon your prior home (and your investment in it).
+If you bought a new home, you'd have to "retire" or "decommission" your prior home (and your investment in it).
 Does that change your thinking?

-Further, imagine after you bought your prior home you had a team of ten people maintaining it, improving it, and keeping it updated, for the last fifteen years.
-You'd have a cumulative investment of 150 person/years in your existing home (10 people x 15 years) on top of the initial investment.
-If each person was paid the equivalent of a software developer (we'll use $200k to include benefits, office space, leadership, etc.) you'd have an investment of over $30 million dollars (150 person/years x $200,000).
+Further, imagine you had a team of five people maintaining your prior home, improving it, and keeping it updated, for the last ten years.
+You'd have a cumulative investment of 50 person/years in your existing home (5 people x 10 years) on top of the initial investment.
+If each person was paid the equivalent of a software developer (we'll use $200k to include benefits, office space, leadership, etc.) you'd have an investment just in labor of $10 million dollars (50 person/years x $200,000).
 Would you walk away from that investment?

 When companies decide to re-write or replace an existing software application, they are making a similar decision.
-Existing software is abandoned (along with its cumulative investment) for "something new and better".
+Existing software is "retired" or "decommissioned" (along with its cumulative investment) for something new.
 Yet the belief that new code is always better than old is patently absurd.
 Old code has weathered and withstood the test of time.
 It has been battle-tested.
+You know it's failure modes.
 Bugs have been found, and more importantly, fixed.
-New and better code means new and better bugs.

-Recent price increases for construction materials like lumber, drywall, and wiring (and frankly everything else) should, according to Economics 101, force us to treat our homes more dearly.
-Similarly, price increases for software engineers should force companies to treat existing software more dearly.
-This kind of pragmatism is necessary to be frugal.
+Continuing our construction analogy, recent price increases for construction materials like lumber, drywall, and wiring (and frankly everything else) should, according to Economics 101, cause us to treat our current homes more dearly.
+Similarly, price increases for quality software engineers should force companies to treat existing software more dearly.

 Why can't software last forever?
 It's not made of wood, concrete, or steel.
 It doesn't rot, weather, or rust.
 A working algorithm is a working algorithm.
 Technology doesn’t need to be beautiful, or to impress other people, to be effective.
-All technologists are ultimately in the business of producing effective technology.
+Aren't technologists ultimately in the business of producing cost effective technology?